SHIMORA-6600X/NitroFox/README.md

 ### 💎 _SUPPORT_

-if You like MY project please leave a ⭐
+_if You like MY project please leave a Star_ ⭐

 ### 🌹 _SPECIAL THANKS FOR_
 [iAHMED](https://github.com/A7md70242602GH)